YvonneL-MKT/Google-Apps-Script-Invoice-Email-Automation/README.md

 # Google Apps Script Invoice Email Automation

-A Google Workspace workflow automation project that streamlines recurring invoice preparation and email processing using Google Apps Script, Google Sheets, Google Drive, and Gmail.
+A Google Workspace automation project designed to streamline recurring invoice preparation and email processing using Google Apps Script, Google Sheets, Google Drive, and Gmail.

 > **Portfolio Project**
 >
-> This repository contains an anonymized portfolio version of a workflow originally developed for a real business process.
-All client names, email addresses, invoice information, identifiers, file references, and operational data shown in this repository are fictional or anonymized.
+> This repository presents an anonymized version of a workflow originally developed for a real business process.
+All client names, email addresses, invoice references, file identifiers, and operational data shown here are fictional or anonymized.
 No production client data is included.

+---

 ## Overview

-The original invoice-delivery workflow involved multiple repetitive manual steps: matching invoice files to clients, retrieving billing contacts, preparing attachments, composing emails, sending invoices, tracking completion, and archiving processed files.
+The original invoice workflow involved multiple repetitive manual steps: retrieving client billing information, matching invoice files, preparing attachments, composing emails, sending invoices, tracking completion, and organizing processed documents.

-Existing automation options were evaluated, but the workflow required tighter integration with an existing Google Sheets and CRM-based operating process.
+Before developing a custom solution, existing automation tools were evaluated.
+However, the workflow required tighter integration with an existing Google Sheets and CRM-based process, as well as more control over how and when invoices were processed.

-I therefore developed a custom Google Apps Script solution that uses the existing spreadsheet as the operational control layer.
+I therefore built a custom Google Apps Script workflow using the existing spreadsheet as the operational control layer.

-The workflow supports:
+The solution supports:

 * CRM-linked client information lookup
-* invoice file renaming and automatic Drive linking
+* invoice file renaming and automatic Google Drive linking
 * reusable email templates with dynamic placeholders
 * invoice and supporting-document attachments
 * manual processing of all pending invoices
 * manual processing of selected invoice rows
 * scheduled invoice processing
 * pre-send validation
-* duplicate-send prevention
+* duplicate-processing prevention
 * status and timestamp logging
-* post-send file archiving
+* post-processing file archiving

+---

 ## Business Challenge

-The manual workflow required the operator to repeatedly:
+The original process required the operator to repeatedly:

 1. identify the correct client
 2. retrieve billing contact information
-3. locate invoice and breakdown files
+3. locate invoice and supporting files
 4. standardize file names
 5. attach the correct documents
 6. prepare the invoice email
-7. determine when or which invoices should be processed
+7. determine which invoices should be processed
 8. track completed sends
 9. organize completed files